grezniczek/redcap_field_help/README.md

 In a field label (or a descriptive field), add a clickable element (e.g. an anchor tag `<a>` or a `<button>`) with the attribute `data-toggle-toggle` and optionally specifying a value that represents the name of the target (when no value is given, targets are assumed to be siblings of the toggling element).

-In the same field label (or anywhere else when using names), add an element (e.g. a `<span>` or `<div>`) with the attribute `data-toggle-target` (again with an optional value that represents the name and corresponds to a value used in a toggle element) and the attribute `hidden` if the element should be hidden initially.
+In the same field label (or anywhere else when using names), add an element (e.g. a `<span>` or `<div>`) with the attribute `data-toggle-target` (again with an optional value that represents the name and corresponds to a value used in a toggle element) and the attribute `data-toggle-hidden` (alternatively `hidden`) if the element should be hidden initially.
+When using `hidden`, the element will be hidden at design-time as well.

 Note that for links to be clickable, the `href` attribute has to be present.